UnownPorygonZ/Monkeypox-severity-score-web/content/authors/Inger Damon/_index.md

 ---
 # Display name
-title: Jacob McLean
+title: Inger Damon
-weight: 2
+weight: 10

 # Username (this should match the folder name)
 authors:
-  - Jacob McLean
+  - Inger Damon

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Infectious Diseases Fellow
+role: Director of the Division of High-Consequence Pathogens and Pathology

 # Organizations/Affiliations
 organizations:
-  - name: NYP/CUMC
+  - name: Centers for Disease Control and Prevention
     url: ''

 # Short bio (displayed in user profile at end of posts)